-Artistic Director Laurence Lemieux continues to refine her choreographic vision, having created over twenty-five original works including Interiors, Les Paradis Perdus, and Looking for Elvis.
-From explosive, intimate pieces like Love me out of it (which she performed with iconic Canadian punk band Teenage Head), to large scale works like Vimy 1917, that toured to France for the 100th anniversary of the battle, Lemieux continues to explore the extraordinary range of her choreographic voice through the company.
+Having created over twenty-five original works including Interiors, Les Paradis Perdus, and Looking for Elvis, Artistic Director Laurence Lemieux continues to refine her choreographic vision.
+From explosive, intimate creations like Love me out of it (which she performed with iconic Canadian punk band Teenage Head), to large scale works like Vimy 1917, that toured to France for the 100th anniversary of the battle, Lemieux continues to explore the extraordinary range of her choreographic voice through the company.

 James Kudelka, Citadel + Compagnie’s resident choreographer from 2008-2020, was instrumental in positioning Citadel + Compagnie on the local and international scene.
 Over the course of his twelve-year tenure, Kudelka revisited many of his finest works, and contributed new, contemporary creations, including the beloved duet, Four Old Legs.
 His presence expanded the company’s public recognition, and increased audiences eager to see the work of one of the country’s finest choreographers.

-The organization supports the artistic activities of its dance company; its performing arts series, Bright Nights; its dance fest, Night Shift; its training program, the Citadel Dance Program; and its residency program.
+In addition to supporting the the artistic activities of its dance company, the organization supports its performing arts series, Bright Nights; its dance fest, Night Shift; its training program, the Citadel Dance Program; and its residency program.

 Citadel + Compagnie’s curated performing arts series, Bright Nights, cultivates Canadian contemporary dance, showcasing artists from diverse backgrounds, including emerging, Francophone and Indigenous choreographers.
 Night Shift, Citadel + Compagnie’s late-night dance fest furthers this cultivation by making space for the work of boundary pushing artists exploring and practicing within all forms of dance.